emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 ## Sand-casting simulation of a submarine propeller

-The submarine propeller used here is a ficticious propeller designed by a talented engineer.
-The geometry was alread used in the repository showing results of a flow simulation of the very same propeller with diffuser and a ficticious subma
+The submarine propeller used here is a ficticious propeller designed by a talented engineer on GrabCAD (today it's not available any more, for unknown reasons).
+The geometry was alread used in the repository showing results of a flow simulation of the very same propeller with diffuser and a ficticious submarine: